foreverphoenix/the-phoenix-flavour/content/lotf/Introduction/_index.md

 - **LOTF** is a small list in scope, strictly limited to fixing vanilla annoyances.
 - **LOTF** features better distant terrain, sharper textures, and improved combat.
-- **LOTF** comes with a lightweight ENB preset and is highly optimised for performance.
+- **LOTF** comes with a lightweight ENB preset and is optimised for performance.
 - **LOTF** will not receive updates requiring a new save for the forseeable future.

+> Legends of the Frost was made for **Skyrim Special Edition**.
+It does not support **Skyrim Anniversary Edition**.
+The LOTF installation guide include instructions on how to roll back to SSE in order to be able to play the list.

 ### Features